-c.
+b.
 Life Insurance

 i.
 Group Life Insurance.
-Faculty members In Group A, B, C or D may obtain group term life insurance at the time of initial appointment under plan options currently provided through the carrier.
+Faculty members In Group A, B, or C may obtain group term life insurance at the time of initial appointment under plan options currently provided through the carrier.
 Eligible faculty members who wish to obtain such insurance must enroll in a plan within twenty (20) days of the effective date of initial eligibility.
 Faculty who do not enroll when initially eligible may apply for such benefits during an open enrollment period.